zhaksylykov/thesis/README.md

 ---
 ## Requirements.
-Same as in the original codebase, see [FlorianKrach/PD-NJODE](https://github.com/FlorianKrach/PD-NJODE)
+Same as in the original codebase, see [FlorianKrach/PD-NJODE/README](https://github.com/FlorianKrach/PD-NJODE?tab=readme-ov-file)

 ---
 ## Usage, License & Citation.
-This code can be used in accordance with the \LICENSE.
+Same as in the original codebase, see [FlorianKrach/PD-NJODE/README](https://github.com/FlorianKrach/PD-NJODE?tab=readme-ov-file)

+---
+## Acknowledgements and References
+Same as in the original codebase, see [FlorianKrach/PD-NJODE/README](https://github.com/FlorianKrach/PD-NJODE?tab=readme-ov-file)

+## Instructions for generating synthetic data as in the thesis

+Experiments were conducted using 3 processes, speciffically 1-dimensional Geometric Brownian motion, 1-dimensional Ornstein-Uhlenbeck, 3-dimensional Ornstein-Uhlenbeck process.
+Configs for them can be found in the following folder NJODE/configs/.

+To generate synthetic data, first you have to create dataset from known process then train NJ-ODE model.
+Then you can